List of Michael Schenker band members: 2006–2011: Barden's third MSG stint

-2011–2016: Schenker's Temple of Rock
+2011–2016: Michael Schenker's Temple of Rock

 In July 2011, Schenker released a solo album entitled Temple of Rock.
-The album featured a core lineup of producer Michael Voss on vocals, former UFO bassist Pete Way, former Scorpions drummer Herman Rarebell and recurring MSG member Wayne Findlay on keyboards; additional contributors included former MSG members Robin McAuley, Paul Raymond and Chris Glen, plus a range of guest musicians.
+This CD featured a core lineup of producer Michael Voss on vocals, former UFO bassist Pete Way, former Scorpions drummer Herman Rarebell and long time MSG member Wayne Findlay on keyboards; additional contributors included former MSG members Robin McAuley, Paul Raymond and Chris Glen, plus a range of guest musicians.
 Voss, Rarebell and Findlay remained for initial tour dates around the album's release, with Elliott "Dean" Rubinson brought in on bass.
-Schenker's new Temple of Rock (TOR) band returned in February 2012, with Findlay and Rubinson joined by vocalist Robin McAuley and drummer Pete Holmes.
-For a Japanese tour the following month, Voss and Rarebell rejoined the group, and by the time of the group's first European tour a couple of months later, the lineup had settled with vocalist Doogie White and bassist Francis Buchholz.
+Schenker's new Temple of Rock (TOR) band returned in February 2012, with Findlay and Rubinson, joined by vocalist Robin McAuley and drummer Pete Holmes.
+For a Japanese tour the following month, Voss and Rarebell rejoined the group, and by the time of the group's first European tour a couple of months later, the lineup had settled with former Rainbow vocalist Doogie White and former Scorpions bassist Francis Buchholz.

-After another US tour with Rev Jones and Pete Holmes in late 2012, TOR returned in 2013 with the lineup of Schenker, White, Findlay, Buchholz and Rarebell, releasing the studio album Bridge the Gap late in the year.
-The first leg of the album's promotional tour saw Buchholz and Rarebell replaced again by Jones and Holmes, before the former Scorpions members returned for the rest of the group's tenure.
+After another American tour with Rev Jones and Pete Holmes in late 2012, TOR returned in 2013 with the lineup of Schenker, White, Findlay, Buchholz and Rarebell, releasing the studio album Bridge the Gap late in the year.
+The first leg of the album's promotional tour saw Buchholz and Rarebell replaced again by Jones and Holmes, before the former Scorpions rhythm section returned, for the rest of the group's tenure.

 2016–2020: Michael Schenker Fest

-In March 2016, it was announced that Schenker would tour with a group dubbed Michael Schenker Fest (MSF), featuring vocalists Gary Barden, Graham Bonnet and Doogie White, alongside former MASG guitarist and keyboardist Steve Mann, and former MSG rhythm section Chris Glen (bass) and Ted McKenna (drums).
-For their first show at Sweden Rock Festival that June, Leif Sundin was also included as a fourth vocalist.
+In March 2016, it was announced that Schenker would tour with a group dubbed Michael Schenker Fest (MSF), featuring MSG vocalists Gary Barden, Graham Bonnet and Robin McAuley, alongside former MASG keyboardist/guitarist Steve Mann, and former MSG and SAHB rhythm section Chris Glen (bass) and MSG drummer Ted McKenna.
+For their first show at Sweden Rock Festival that June, Leif Sundin from MSG was also included as a fourth vocalist.
 The group toured with three vocalists until early 2018, when Temple of Rock singer Doogie White was added.
-In January 2019, after the release of Resurrection and during the recording of follow-up Revelation, McKenna died during elective surgery.
-The album was later completed with stand-in Simon Phillips, before Bodo Schopf took over upon its release.
+In January 2019, during the recording of Revelation, the follow-up album to their first studio CD Resurrection from 2018, McKenna died during elective surgery.
+The album was later completed with stand-in Simon Phillips, before Bodo Schopf took over upon its release (Schopf only played drums on three songs on Revelation).
 The group continued touring until January 2020, with their final shows on the 70000 Tons of Metal cruise without White.
 McAuley was forced to pull out of the shows after contracting sepsis.